apache/druid/docs/content/tutorials/tutorial-batch.md

 }
 ```

-This spec will create a datasource named "wikipedia"
+This spec will create a datasource named "wikipedia".

 From the task view click on `Sumbit task` and select `Raw JSON task`.